AidRise/webScraper/README.md

-# webScraper
+# webScraper Practice

-Steps For Project

-1. Build web scraper
-2. Build database to house data from web scraper
-3. Build site/blog to host some data from database
-4. Automate the process
+Now a repo for practicing and learning how to build a web scraper